T

 shopping

-Known as 'Osaka's Kitchen,' this bustling market is a paradise for food lovers.
-Sample fresh seafood, local produce, street food snacks, and various delicacies.
-It's a fantastic place to experience Osaka's vibrant culinary scene and grab a delicious, casual lunch.
+Known as 'Osaka's Kitchen,' this bustling market is a foodie paradise.
+Sample fresh seafood, local produce, street snacks, and regional specialties.

 3. Afternoon